What is Chiropractic?

 Arriving at a doctor's office for the first time can be a nerve racking experience.
 Paperwork to fill out, new faces and names to learn, and getting to know your way around the office; this can hit the senses all at the same time causing overload.

-In contrast, at O'Malley Health & Wellness Center our aim is to remove any stresses causing unnessesary tension and make you feel totally comfortable in our office.
+In contrast, at O'Malley Family Chiropractic our aim is to remove any stresses causing unnecessary tension and make you feel totally comfortable in our office.
 On our homepage you will find a link to download and print up the new patient forms necessary for your visit prior to arriving at our office.
 This will let you fill them out in the comfort of your home.

 Will my insurance cover chiropractic care?

 Most insurance plans are accepted at our office.
 A great number of our patients have insurance coverage that covers a portion of their care.
-We accept Aetna, Blue Cross Blue Shield, Cigna, First Health, GIC, Harvard Pilgrim, Mass Health, Medicare, Multiplan, PHCS, Tufts, United Healthcare, Auto Accidents and Workers Compensation.
+We accept Aetna, Blue Cross Blue Shield, Cigna, Fallon, GIC, Harvard Pilgrim, Medicare, Multiplan, PHCS, Tufts, United Healthcare, Auto Accidents and Workers Compensation.
 Since there are so many plans and coverage varies widely, please call us to find out if your plan covers care in our office.

 If you have no insurance or you have little or no chiropractic benefits on your insurance plan, there is still a way for you to receive the care you need; flexible payment programs can be arranged.
 Many patients pay directly for care as they discover chiropractic to be extremely cost-effective and affordable.

-At O'Malley Health & Wellness Center we're convinced that a small amount of your time and money to care for your most important assets -- your health -- will be far less time consuming and expensive than trying to recover it.
+At O'Malley Family Chiropractic we're convinced that a small amount of your time and money to care for your most important assets -- your health -- will be far less time consuming and expensive than trying to recover it.
 If you feel you do not have enough time or money to take care of yourself, please contact us-- we can help!
 The last thing we want is for you to come to our wellness center in crisis.
 So please, we would like to encourage you to take your health very seriously.

 As the old saying goes, "If you don't have your health, you don't have anything."
 Unfortunately, too many people won't discover how true that statement is until it is too late.
 Call our office today to schedule an appointment.